A Probabilistic Threshold for Monochromatic Arithmetic Progressions: Main Result

-Appealing to Lemmas 4 and 5, we find the following (for $k$ sufficiently large):
+Appealing to Lemmas \ref{lem1} and \ref{lem:4}, we find the following (for $k$ sufficiently large):

-where: \eqref{samegap} holds since there is exactly $1$ such $k$-ap that intersects $b$ in $k-1-i$ places and Lemma 5(i) gives $i \geq 2$; \eqref{gcd23} follows from Lemma 4(ii) and Lemma 5(iii); \eqref{Q} holds from the lower bound in Lemma 4(ii) and since $3sk$ or fewer $k$-aps intersect a given $k$-ap (this is a standard bound typically used with the Lovasz Local Lemma; see, e.g., \cite{BLR}); and \eqref{R} holds by independence since the two $k$-aps do not share any element.
+where: \eqref{samegap} holds since there is exactly one such $k$-ap that intersects $b$ in $k-1-i$ places and Lemma \ref{lem6}(i) gives $i \geq 2$; \eqref{gcd23} follows from Lemma \ref{lem:4}(ii) and Lemma \ref{lem6}(iii); \eqref{Q} holds from the lower bound in Lemma \ref{lem:4}(ii) and since $3sk$ or fewer $k$-aps intersect a given $k$-ap (this is a standard bound typically used with the Lovasz Local Lemma; see, e.g., \cite{BLR}); and \eqref{R} holds by using the upper bound in (\ref{eqn:3}) along with independence since the two $k$-aps do not share any element.

 Using these bounds, we have